aplteam/Tatin/docs/PackageConfiguration.md

 Note that any double quotes will be removed.

 If this is empty the server will, when the package is published, check whether there is a group home page.
-If that's the case then there is an email address associated with that group, and that email address is then assigned to `maintainer`.
+If that's the case, then there is an email address associated with that group, and that email address is then assigned to `maintainer`.

 You can define a default for `maintainer` in the user settings file.
-The default will be used when a new package is created.
+The default will be injected when a new package is created.

 #### minimumAplVersion

 A character vector that must contain something like "18.0".
 18.0 is the minimum version for any Tatin package, for Tatin itself needs at least version 18.0.

+#### ml

+An integer that will be assigned to `⎕ML`.

 #### name

-The name part of the package ID[^id]
+The "name" part of the package ID[^id]

+#### os_lin

+A Boolean; a 1 means that the package runs under Linux.

+#### os_mac

+A Boolean; a 1 means that the package runs under Mac-OS.

 #### os_win

 A Boolean; a 1 means that the package runs under Windows.

-#### os_mac

-A Boolean; a 1 means that the package runs under Mac-OS.

-#### os_lin

-A Boolean; a 1 means that the package runs under Linux.

 #### project_url